oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 # Type Metadata {#type-metadata}

-An SD-JWT VC type, i.e., a `vct` value, is associated with Type Metadata defining, for example, information about the type or a schema defining which claims MAY or MUST appear in the SD-JWT VC.
+A SD-JWT VC type, i.e., the `vct` value, is associated with Type Metadata defining, for example, information about the type or a Schema defining (see (#schema-definition)) which claims MAY or MUST appear in the SD-JWT VC.

 This section defines Type Metadata that can be associated with a type of a SD-JWT VC, as well as a method for retrieving the Type Metadata and processing rules.
 This Type Metadata is intended to be used, among other things, for the following purposes: